 Internships and Placements: Information for International Students

-Sandwich placements (or generally known as Industrial Placements / Year in industry) are periods of work experience (generally paid) of usually up to one year, normally carried out in the third year of a four year undergraduate degree.
+Sandwich placements (also known as Industrial Placements or Year in industry) are periods of paid work experience, normally carried out in the third year of a four year undergraduate degree.
 For some courses, sandwich placements are compulsory and if this is the case, then you will be provided with support from your faculty.
 Find out if your faculty has a Placements Tutor or Coordinator as they will have important information on undertaking placements as part of your degree course and where to look for vacancies.

-International students can participate in sandwich / industrial placements / Year in industry with the current Tier 4 Student visa.
+International students can participate in sandwich placements with the current Tier 4 Student visa.
 However, as a placement student, you are still registered and will receive support as a student at the university and hence will still have to pay fees (albeit much reduced fees) – please check with your faculty.

 It is also possible to do an industrial placement in your own country.
 However, you will need to check the suitability of each placement with your faculty’s Placement Tutor / Coordinator.

 Check out our main internships and placements page for advice and details of where to search for vacancies.